 This all started in 1990 when I was a high school student.
 Some unclear set of circumstances led one of our teachers to take a group of students to the Soviet Union, including me.
 I found the country to be delightfully weird (I say this now: my postcard home from that trip describes Russia as “creepy.”).
 And then it took over my life.
 Graduate school merely exacerbated the problem since that’s when I started to take groups of students over there myself.
 After I got my PhD, I kind of said to myself, “Ok!
 Enough is enough!” and became a lawyer.
 But….um.
 Let’s just say that didn’t work.

 I’ve been traveling all over Russia recently and I had plans to open a new branch of my law office there (see Russian Immigration Lawyer).
-But then I found out that I was awarded a Fulbright to teach and research in Russia for nine months.
-So that’s what’s on the horizon now.
+But then I found out that I was awarded a Fulbright to teach and research in Russia for nine months, so I did that instead.

-Since I’m on the Fulbright, I need to include the following disclaimer:
+Since I was on the Fulbright, I need to include the following disclaimer:

 This site, http://eleventimezones.com, is not an official U.S. Department of State site.
 The views expressed here are entirely my own and do not represent the views of the U.S. Department of State or any of its partner organizations.